 When the project opens, we will continue monitoring air quality for up to 5 years.
 We will also do in-tunnel air quality monitoring to confirm that the ventilation system is operating as it should.

-We monitor air quality at 5 stations in Melbourne’s inner west, shown in the map below.
-Data available includes PM10 and PM2.5 at all stations, with additional parameters measured at Station 4 in Brooklyn.
-A sixth station near Millers Road, Brooklyn, is being established in consultation with the Victorian Environment Protection Authority (EPA).
+We monitor air quality at 6 stations in Melbourne’s inner west, shown in the map below.
+Data available includes PM10 and PM2.5 at all stations, with additional parameters measured at the Primula Avenue station in Brooklyn.
+The station on Millers Road, Brooklyn, was established in October 2018 in consultation with the Victorian Environment Protection Authority (EPA).
 Data from the Millers Road station is expected to be available from November 2018.